FH-Potsdam/teaching-parametric-design/src/site/en/3d/07-more-drawing.md

 const {polygon} = jscad.primitives;
 ```

-The previous session introduced the simple 2D primitives like rectangle and circle.
+In one of the previous sessions, we introduced the simple 2D primitives like rectangle and circle.
 When we want to draw more complex shapes we can use the polygon function.
 Think of it as the p5js' vertex function for JSCAD:

 ```js
 const poly = polygon({